How big should your emergency fund be in Kathmandu? A 3-month vs 6-month vs 12-month gut check

 - After 6 months covered: Redirect entirely.
 Don't keep over-saving the emergency account — money beyond what the fund needs is money earning sub-inflation in a savings account.

-The mistake people make at this stage isn't saving too little.
-It's saving too much into the wrong place and feeling broke despite a healthy total.
+The mistake people make at this stage is not saving too little.
+It is saving too much into the wrong place and feeling broke despite a healthy total.

 When to use it (and when not to)